 Boundary Fences

 In many states, there are laws governing boundary fences—fences that sit on the property line between two landowners.
-Typically, boundary fences must be maintained by both landowners, with each responsible for their portion of the fence’s upkeep.
+Both neighbors share maintenance duties, with each responsible for their section of the fence.
 These laws are meant to foster cooperation between neighbors and prevent disputes over property lines and maintenance.

 Adverse Possession and Fencing